Nhoya/PastebinMarkdownXSS/README.md

-# pastebin.com Markdown XSS
+# Markdown XSS in pastebin.com and reddit.com

-pastebin.com XSS via unsanitized markdown output
+XSS via unsanitized markdown output in pastebin.com and reddit.com

 We all love Markdown, right?
 It's a fast and user-friendly way to beautify our documentation.
 Well, all that glitters is not gold, in this case not for system administrators.
 Some time ago playing the [Hack.lu 2017 CTF](https://2017.hack.lu/ctf/) event with [my team](https://jbzteam.github.io) we solved an interesting challenge called Mitsune were a misconfigured instance of [mitsune](https://github.com/lepture/mistune) was given and we had to send a malicious link containing an XSS payload to an administrator to steal their cookies.
 You can find two writeup with different approaches [here](https://www.pwndiary.com/write-ups/hack-lu-ctf-2017-mistune-write-up-web150/) and [here](https://rawsec.ml/en/Hacklu-2017-write-up/#150-mistune-web).